Importance sampling-based gradient method for dimension reduction in Poisson log-normal model: Simulation study

+The results are displayed in Figure \ref{fig:quality}.
 A key distinction between the ISGD-VEM proposal and other methods is the use of a Gaussian mixture distribution.
-A comparison between ISGD-VEMmix and ISGD-VEM highlights the impact of adding a defensive component to the variational solution.
-As shown in the bottom row of Figure \ref{fig:quality}, the defensive component does not yield improvement in terms of the variational objective function.
+A comparison between ISGD-VEM and ISGD-VEMmix highlights the impact of adding a defensive component to the variational solution.
+As shown in the top row of Figure \ref{fig:quality}, the defensive component does not yield improvement in terms of the variational objective function.
 However, the ISGD-VEMmix proposal offers equivalent performances regarding the importance sampling method (middle and bottom rows of Figure~\ref{fig:quality}).

-Furthermore, the comparison of ISGD-VEMmix with the two AISGD variants (SNIS and Hessian) enables to evaluate the impact of re\-pla\-cing the diagonal covariance from the variational distribution with either the conditional covariance estimate or the curvature estimate.
+Furthermore, the comparison of ISGD-VEMmix with the two AISGD variants (SNIS and Hessian) enables the evaluation of the impact of re\-pla\-cing the diagonal covariance from the variational distribution with either the conditional covariance estimate or the curvature estimate.
 Unsurprisingly, AISGD-SNIS becomes numerically un\-sta\-ble when we do not have enough Monte Carlo draws for a given rank constraint $q$.
 It is well known that estimating a covariance matrix is much more de\-man\-ding when the dimension of the sample space increases.
-From the variational point of view (top row of Figure \ref{fig:quality}), AISGD-SNIS and AISGD-Hessian do not exhibit significant improvement compared to ISGD-VEMmix, with the exception of the $q = 15$ case where all methods performs similarly.
-This suggests that as the value of $q$ increases, the covariance candidates are able to encompass more information about the conditional distribution than variational solutions.
-Finally, providing sufficient Monte Carlo draws are available, both AISGD-SNIS and AISGD-Hessian consistently demonstrate superior performance for the importance sampling scheme in comparison to variational-based proposals (middle and top row of Figure \ref{algo:sgis}).
-Overall, AISGD-Hessian offers the most favourable practical performances.
+From the variational point of view (top row of Figure \ref{fig:quality}), AISGD-SNIS and AISGD-Hessian do not exhibit significant improvement compared to ISGD-VEMmix.
+However, providing sufficient Monte Carlo draws are available, both AISGD-SNIS and AISGD-Hessian consistently demonstrate superior performance for the importance sampling scheme in comparison to variational-based proposals (middle and bottom row of Figure \ref{algo:sgis}).
+The lower values for the $\mathrm{KL}[p_{\btheta}\left(\cdot \mid \bY_i\right) \Vert \nu_i(\cdot\,;\btheta)]$ indicate a better control over bias and variance, while the performances in terms of ESS demonstrates that AISGD solutions are robust and efficient when the dimension $q$ increases.
+Overall, AISGD-Hessian offers the most favorable practical performances.
+In what follows, we thus focus solely on AISGD-Hessian.